drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L06/slides.md

 ## OLAP | Snowflake

 Snowflake does not have built-in functions for hypothesis testing.
 But, you can use SnowPark.
-This example uses remote resources for the filtering, and local resources for the calculation.
+This simple example uses remote resources for the filtering, and local resources for the calculation.
+It can be run in a notebook running locally.

 ```python